 Before speaking, ensure he is in a calm state.
 While engaging, use firm words that express love and support but also set boundaries.
 There is some tough love here, and resistance is likely.
 Although the conversation may be difficult, it can help ultimately put an end to the problem or at least reduce it substantially.

 Men with anger issues can be hard to deal with, but there are healthy ways to cope.
 Acknowledging the problem is the first step.
 From there, it’s a matter of scaffolding a plan and sticking to it.
-Given the likelihood that there is a deep-seeded underlying cause feeding into the anger, it helps to work through that.
+Given the likelihood that there is a deep-seated underlying cause feeding into the anger, it helps to work through that.
 Recovery is hard and takes time, but it is possible.
 People are here to help.